ellelang/LRs/Vocabulary Grocery.md

 I’ll see you at the top!

 > Step up to the challenge, believe in yourself, and do what it takes.
 Right now is a great time to start. -- www.livelifehappy.com

+### 5/4/2019

+DDM 198

+- Strap: a  strip  of  cloth/leather  that  is  used  as  a handle...but  in  this  case  Jerry  means this:
+  - Cloth
+  - Clothe:  [kləʊð]
+  - Clothes: [kləʊðz]
+  - Close
+  - Clause
+  - Cloze
+- I don’t get: I don’t understand that

+- Crutches: when  you  hurt  or  leg  or  foot,  you  might need crutches!Toupee:should I get a toupee?
+Do you think that hair is his real hair?

+- A rubber band:
+- Waterskiing:Don’t give me ~: don’t say nonsense to me, don’t give me that nonsense

+- Chemotherapy:a  very  intense (and  often  traumatic/debilitating) treatment  for cancer which involves very toxic (powerful—essentially poisonous) drugs

+- Pig:a slob...BUT, it is also a pejorative (negative, mean) word to describe/call a cop (a policeman, a law enforcement officer)
+- Litterbug:a person who litters (throws trash on the ground)
+- Fled:past tense of “flee”which means “to run away”
+- I swear: I promise
+- In bad shape: very unhealthy...it can be “physical health”as well as financial or mental  or  emotional health.
+It could  also refer  to  your  car  or  your computer when it is NOT in good condition!!
+- One’s deathbed: it literally refers to “the bed” that you die in...but it can also just refer to “the time RIGHT BEFORE a person dies”
+- Swore me to secrecy: made me promise to never tell
+- Better off...: in a much better situation
+- Let him have it: give him a piece of your mind, let him know HOW ANGRY you were
+- Mm-hmm: yep, that’s right
+- Who is he not to...: who does he think he is by NOT..., does he think he is better than you/more important than you?
+- That’s what I’m saying: exactly, I completely agree